bcloutier/sudoku-solver-js/README.md

 # sudoku-solver-js
-Simple sudoku solver using a backtracking algorithm for nodjs practice
+Simple sudoku solver using a backtracking algorithm